jofraley/Hacking_JavaScript/labs/jsapi/query_stats/lab.md

 ###Query by distance with statistics

-In this lab you will use a with distance and then clone that query to do stats on the features selected.
+In this lab you will use a query with distance and then clone that query to do stats on the features selected.

 1. Click [create_starter_map/index.html](../create_starter_map/index.html) and copy the contents to a new [jsbin.com](http://jsbin.com).